 Audiobook Pick-of-the-Week: Startide Rising, by David Brin, narrated by George Wilson

 Writing Prompt: What if dreams became so much more vivid that when you woke up, for a full hour you didn't know whether you were still dreaming or not?

-This entry was posted on Sunday, March 4th, 2012 at 7:45 pm and is filed under Criticism, Education.
+This entry was posted on Sunday, March 4th, 2012 at 7:45 pm and is filed under Criticism, Education, Season 7.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.